geudde/attic-chest/pages/03.season-2/04.meeting-17/11.lawyer/docs.md

 It surely is by slow degrees
 (Perhaps tis slow they take their fees)
 The case I now fairly state
-<span data-tippy="Flaw reaches at length to Heaven’s high gate" class="green">Yet Flaw crept slyly to the heavenly gate</span>
+<span data-tippy="Flaw reach’d at length to Heaven’s high gate" class="green">Yet Flaw crept slyly to the heavenly gate</span>
 <span data-tippy="Quite spent her rapt" class="green">And gently knock’d</span>, none did it neater
 The Gate was opened by Saint Peter
 Who look’d astonish’d when he saw